 Property owners asked to document flooding issues for comprehensive review of the City’s six watersheds

 In July 2022, the City Council unanimously approved contracts with five Drainage subconsultants to perform a Citywide Drainage Study that will analyze issues in the watershed districts located throughout New Rochelle.
-To more fully identify drainage problem locations, the City is soliciting input from property owners who have experienced severe flooding.
-The fillable form below contains fields for uploading photos and videos and noting the locations of problem areas.
+To more fully identify drainage problem locations, the City has solicited input from property owners who have experienced severe flooding.
+The deadline for submitting information was September 15, 2022.

 A total of six drainage basin areas will be reviewed: Burling Brook, Hutchinson, Pinebrook, Sheldrake River, Shoreline, and Stephenson Brook.
 The contractor will accomplish a series of tasks beginning with a review of City data and performing hydrologic analyses, followed by development of recommendations for drainage improvements and the creation of a final report in late 2022.